guangtunbenzhu/NonnegMFPy/README.md

          >> chi2_red, time_used = g.SolveNMF(maxiters=5000, tol=1E-7)

          Because W and H are saved internally, you can always re-run SolveNMF (with lower tolerance) without changing maxiters.

+      -- If the data (for each instance) has multiple dimensions, you can simply flatten them to 1D, e.g., if X.shape = (n_instance, D1, D2)

+         >> new_X = X.reshape(n_instance, D1*D2)

+         And the code can then work on new_X.

     How to Install